 Rosie D., et al. v.
 The Governor, United States District Court, Western Division.
 In a memorandum of decision dated January 26, 2006, the District Court ruled in favor of a class of Medicaid-recipient children that the Commonwealth fails to provide the home- and community-based services required under the Early and Periodic Screening, Diagnosis and Treatment ("EPSDT") provisions of the Medicaid Act.
-In February 2007, the District Court adopted the defendants' proposed remedial plan, with some modifications, and, in July 2007, entered judgment in accordance with that plan, as modified.
-The Commonwealth did not appeal from that judgment and has begun implementation of its remedial plan.
+In February, 2007, the District Court adopted the defendants' proposed remedial plan, with some modifications, and, in July, 2007, entered judgment in accordance with that plan, as modified.
+The Commonwealth did not appeal from that judgment and has undertaken implementation of its remedial plan.
 The plan originally contemplated full implementation by June 30, 2009, but, on the Commonwealth's motion, the court modified the judgment to extend the date for full implementation to November 30, 2009.
-In January 2009, the Court allowed plaintiffs' motion for \$7 million in legal fees.
-The cost of implementation is likely to exceed \$20 million annually beginning in fiscal 2009.
-Although in fiscal 2009 the Commonwealth paid the plaintiffs' attorneys approximately \$7.1 million in court-approved fees, plaintiffs are entitled to submit additional petitions for recovery of attorneys' fees incurred post-judgment (e.g., for monitoring activity), through the end of the remedial plan implementation period (July, 2012).
-In late May 2010, plaintiffs moved the court for payment of approximately \$1.48 million in attorneys' fees for monitoring the implementation of the judgment during the period from January 1, 2007, through June 30, 2009.
-Defendants' counsel filed an objection to approximately \$250,000 of the fees requested.
-The court issued an order reducing defendants' attorney fees by \$50,000.
-MassHealth estimates that its implementation of program changes in compliance with the Remedy Order will increase its costs, including administrative costs, by approximately \$215 million annually.
-On March 20, 2012, the Court entered an order extending the monitoring period through December 31, 2012, and left open the possibility that the monitoring period could be extended further, depending upon when, and whether, the defendants are able to demonstrate to the court that they have fully complied with all tasks set forth in the judgment.
+MassHealth estimates that its implementation of program changes in compliance with the remedy order will increase its costs, including administrative costs, prospectively by over \$20 million annually.
+On March 20, 2012, the court entered an order extending the monitoring period through December 31, 2012 and left open the possibility that the monitoring period could be extended further, depending upon when, and whether, the defendants are able to demonstrate to the court that they have fully complied with all tasks set forth in the judgment.
+As plaintiffs disagree that MassHealth has met all of its obligations under the remedy order, the court is actively considering whether to extend the monitoring period into 2013.